sjhdeppe/Astro-461-Python-Cookbook/README.md

 ## Problems or Questions?

-If you run into any problems getting things setup or while you're working through the notebooks, please don't hesitate to email me at [sjhamil@umich.edu](mailto:sjhamil@umich.edu)!
+If you run into any problems getting things set up or while you're working through the notebooks, please don't hesitate to email me at [sjhamil@umich.edu](mailto:sjhamil@umich.edu)!